 [Off-campus] Study incentive fee for privately financed international students

-When it was decided that I would receive an on-campus Scholarship, not only myself, but also my parents and friends were very happy.
-Scholarship has eased my financial worries and allowed me to focus more on my classes.
-I started to feel more responsible for my own grades, and I started looking for materials on my own and digging deeper into the content of the classes.
-I believe that Scholarship gave me the motivation to study now.
-I would like them to know that Waseda has a wide variety of Scholarship systems in place for international students, and to make active use of them to make their time abroad even more meaningful.
+When I was selected to receive Internal Scholarship, not only was I very happy, but so were my parents and friends.
+Thanks to Scholarship, my financial worries were alleviated, allowing me to concentrate more on my classes.
+I have become more responsible for my grades, and I have started to proactively search for materials and dig deeper into the content of my classes.
+I think Scholarship has also motivated me to continue studying.
+I hope that international students will also be aware of the wide variety of Scholarship systems available at Waseda, and that they will actively take advantage of them to make their time abroad even more meaningful.

 Scholarships and Financial Assistance Section Ota